 Treating Spots on Turnip Foliage

 Copper and sulfur-based sprays may have some beneficial effects.
-A mixture of baking soda, a tiny bit of vegetable oil and dish soap, combined with a gallon (4.5 L.) of water is an organic spray to combat not only bacterial issues, but fungal one too along with some insect problems.
+A mixture of baking soda, a tiny bit of vegetable oil, and dish soap combined with a gallon (4.5 L.) of water is an organic spray to combat not only bacterial issues, but fungal ones too along with some insect problems.